Blog

 • The amount of rent to be paid and how often tenants will pay rent

 • The total tenancy deposit to be paid and how that money will be protected – all landlords are required by law to use a tenancy deposit protection scheme if they take a cash deposit.
-Many landlords are now opting to use a deposit replacement scheme and it is important to tell your tenants which type of scheme is being used and include this within the tenancy agreement
+Some landlords are now opting to use a deposit replacement scheme and it is important to tell your tenants which type of scheme is being used and include this within the tenancy agreement

 • The rights and responsibilities of the landlord and tenant(s) – you can find more on this below